 Your no-bake cookies will be a gooey mess if you don't heat your sugar mixture for long enough, which will prevent the mixture from being viscous enough to hold the cookies together nicely.

-The Fixings: All of nine simple ingredients form this recipe from the Minimalist Baker, and include the irresistible likes of maple syrup, coconut oil, sea salt, vegan dark chocolate, and natural peanut butter.
-Everything comes together in about 20 minutes and can keep for up to five days.
+The Fixings: Nine simple ingredients form this recipe from the Minimalist Baker, and include the irresistible likes of maple syrup, coconut oil, sea salt, vegan dark chocolate, and natural peanut butter.
+Everything comes together in about 20 minutes, and can keep for up to five days.

 Helpful Tip: "To keep this recipe naturally sweetened, simply use bittersweet or naturally sweetened dark chocolate," recipe creator Dana says.

 Dark Chocolate Chunk Oatmeal Cookie Bars

 The Fixings: Dates are the key ingredient behind this Half Baked Harvest recipe, which sweetens these cookie bars and binds its other inclusions—like old-fashioned oats, plain quinoa, and dark chocolate—together.
 Don't forget to top it all with sea salt, too.